Petting etiquette for cats and dogs - know the dos & don'ts! - BC SPCA

 Grey cat being petting at home wearing id

 1. Let the cat come to you.
-Don’t pick up or force your attentions on a strange cat – let them make the first move.
-Cats often greet each other nose to nose – you can simulate this by offering an extended finger at nose level, a few feet away from her.
-Let the cat decide if she wants to come closer.
-If she approaches and sniffs or rubs up against your hand, gently begin stroking her.
+Don’t pick up or force an interaction with a strange cat.
+Let them make the first move.
+Cats often greet each other nose to nose.
+You can simulate this by offering an extended finger at nose level a few feet away from them.
+Let the cat decide if they want to come closer.
+If they approach and sniff or rub up against your hand, gently begin stroking them.

 3. Watch for signals.
-If a cat jumps on your lap, pet her one or twice and wait to see her reaction.
-Sometimes cats just want the warmth of a lap, but if she leans into you or gives you a head bump, you can offer more light strokes.
+If a cat jumps on your lap, pet them once or twice and wait to see their reaction.
+Sometimes cats just want the warmth of a lap, but if they lean into you or give you a head bump, you can offer more light strokes.

 5. Know when to quit.
-A cat will let you know when she has had enough.
-Even if she has enjoyed the petting, it can turn irritating or even painful, if she begins to get a small static electricity shock from the friction on her fur.
-She may give you a scratch or a bite to signal the end of your petting time, but often she will give you more subtle signs first.
-Watch for tail switching, a low growl or hiss, fidgeting or her ears twitching or flattening against her head.
+A cat will let you know when they’ve had enough.
+Even if they’ve enjoyed the petting, it can become overstimulating and uncomfortable for them.
+They may give you a scratch or a bite to signal the end of your petting time, but it’s best to stop before then.
+Often, they’ll give you more subtle signs first.
+Watch for tensing up, flattening ears, a twitching tail and rippling skin along their back.

 Related articles